niupanyu/box2d/docs/dynamics.md

 const b2Vec2& b2Body::GetLocalCenter() const;
 ```

-You can access the linear and angular velocity.
-The linear velocity is
+You can access the linear and angular velocity[角速度].
+The linear velocity[线速度] is
 for the center of mass.
 Therefore, the linear velocity may change if the
 mass properties change.